dayjs/dayjs-website/docs/parse/string-format.md

 dayjs('2018 Enero 15', 'YYYY MMMM DD', 'es')
 ```

 You may specify a boolean for the last argument to use strict parsing.
-Strict parsing requires that the format and input match exactly, including delimeters.
+Strict parsing requires that the format and input match exactly, including delimiters.

 ```js
 dayjs('1970-00-00', 'YYYY-MM-DD').isValid() // true